RaspAP/raspap-docs/docs/manual.md

 ## Create the web application
 In these steps we will prepare the web destination and git clone the files to `/var/www/html`.

+!!! warning "Caution"
-> :information_source:  **Caution:** If this is _not_ a clean installation, be sure you do not have existing files or directories in the web root before executing the `rm -rf` command.
+    If this is _not_ a clean installation, be sure you do not have existing files or directories in the web root before executing the `rm -rf` command.

 ```
 sudo rm -rf /var/www/html